prajjwalgeek/recipeSearch/README.md

 In the project directory, you can run:

 ### `yarn add`
-Install the required dependencies to run this application.
+Install's the required dependencies to run this application.

 ### `yarn start`